scheemik/unox/README.md

 A detailed list of packages installed while while testing and validating the model is provided in `packagelist.txt`.

+The dependencies are tracked by `poetry` and can be found in `pyproject.toml`.

 ## Usage

 `unox` makes use of the `tensorflow` package to run a U-net deep learning model to make estimates of NOx emissions.